bibmode/machine-1-frontend/README.md

 ### What I learned

 In the process of this project, I learned a lot of things.
 Here are some of them:
-- Connecting the sql database to the front end using api calls
-- Binding data from user's input in the UI to php
-- Making POST, GET, UPDATE, and DELETE queries
-- How to debug in php using echo calls
+- Creating new user in mysql using php
+- Getting user grants from mysql database

 ### Useful resources

-- [React JS + PHP + MySQL DB Login & Registration System](https://www.w3jar.com/react-js-php-mysql-db-login-registration-system/) - This helped me create the loginand registration system of this app.
-- [Getting started with React.js & PHP](https://www.youtube.com/watch?v=BPGIrau9dW4&t=99s&ab_channel=Keith%2CtheCoder) - This is an amazing video that helped me in connecting my frontend folder to the backend folder using react and php
+- [PHP Cheat Sheet](https://overapi.com/php) - List of all PHP methods.
+- [Learning About Electronics](http://www.learningaboutelectronics.com/PHP/) - This is a wonderful resource of PHP tutorials

 ## Acknowledgments

 Thank you to Sir Mark Phil B. Pacot, our IT107 professor, who gave this project as our assignment.
-This was a great learning experience for me and I'm sure I'll be able to use what I learned in this project in my next CRUD applications.